AeroPress Review: What Makes It a Good Coffee and Espresso Maker?

 You prefer larger quantities of robust coffee – Both the AeroPress and the French press make delicious coffee, but if you prefer a robust taste and course ground coffee then we recommend the good old French press, which you can get in different sizes to suit your caffeinated needs.
 If you’re still not too clear about the differences between the two, our AeroPress vs French Press article should help.

 You want something to use (and show off) at home – The AeroPress is quick and practical, but its best perk is the fact that it’s portable.
 If you don’t really intend on taking your brewer with you when you go on holiday and you’d rather have a more aesthetically pleasing single cup coffee maker to keep on your countertop then we think you are going to fall in love with the Nespresso Pixie.
 Read our full review of this machine.
-However, if you want a more affordable single cup coffee machine that is more or less as aesthetically-pleasing, consider the Keurig K-Classic K55 instead.

 You want a portable coffee maker you can actually drink from – Yes, the Aeropress is easy to carry around but you still need to a mug or glass to hold its finished product.
 If you’re looking for a hybrid of a portable coffee maker and a travel mug, the Oomph coffee maker is a great choice.
 You can read our Oomph review here.
+Wacaco also released a new portable coffee maker called the Cuppamoka.
+Here’s our Wacaco Cuppamoka review.

 The Verdict: A Great Traveling Coffee Press